cybertraining-dsc/fa20-523-312/project/project.md

 **Figure 7:** First Benchmark results for the created data analysis framework

-- Second Benchmark results (Expected - November 13)
+- Second Benchmark results (Will be updated soon)

-- Third Benchmark results (Expected - November 15)
+- Third Benchmark results (Will be updated soon)

 ## 6. Conclusion